laguiar/sekreto/README.md

 ### How Sekreto can help?

-Inspired by what [CoolWallet](https://www.coolwallet.io) did, instead of generating 24 words, they generate 24 numeric codes, and if you need to use it as words to recovery in any other wallet, they have a [conversion table](https://www.coolwallet.io/wp-content/uploads/2020/04/Number-seed-conversion-v1.pdf) that you can use to find what are the words correspondents to your numeric seed, but it's the same for everyone.
+Inspired by what [CoolWallet](https://www.coolwallet.io) did, instead of generating 24 words, they generate 24 numeric codes, and if you need to use it as words to recovery in any other wallet, they have a [conversion table](https://www.coolwallet.io/wp-content/uploads/2020/04/Number-seed-conversion-v1.pdf) to find what are the words correspondents to your numeric seed, but this table **is the same for everyone**.

 What Sekreto does is to generate an individual _"conversion table"_ that also maps a code to a word, and every generated table is unique.